Intisher-1764/Final-Project/README.md

 The main project from which I have been inspired from is made by Akshay Joseph on create.arduino.cc.I have modified a few this to make it more functionality, like adding two motors instead of one and adding a buzzer in the system.
 The following materials are required: -Arduino UNO -Ultrasonic sensor -Servo motor -Hand Sanitizer Bottle-Piezo buzzer -Jumper wires.

+Here is the link for the Video of this project : https://youtube.com/shorts/hTJMEICq-wo?feature=share

 Here is the link of the website from which this project has been inspired from. https://create.arduino.cc/projecthub/akshayjoseph666/covid-19-automatic-hand-sanitizer78cf6b